Training & Professional Development

 Professional Development Interest Form

-- Earn Child Development Associate (CDA) Credential (Infant/Toddler, Family Child Care), Infant Toddler Career Studies Certificate, or Virginia Department of Education (VDOE) Infant and Toddler Endorsement
+- Earn Child Development Associate (CDA) Credential (Infant/Toddler, Family Child Care), and Infant Toddler Career Studies Certificate

 - Receive scholarships